 Implementing policies and programs to address all kinds of violence in the workplace, including domestic violence, is in an organization's best interest.
-Employers should be alert to their potential legal obligations, the signs of domestic violence, and be able to assess potential risks to the victim, co-workers, and other bystanders.
-Procedures, policies, and work environment arrangements can help to eliminate or minimize risks.
+Employers should be alert to their legal obligations, the signs of domestic violence, and be able to assess potential risks to the victim, co-workers, and other bystanders.
+Procedures, policies, and work environment arrangements must be in place to eliminate or minimize known risks.
 Addressing employees' personal safety needs and connecting them with appropriate community resources helps them feel safe, and results in a healthier, more productive workforce.
 Promoting awareness and implementing appropriate procedures and policies can further prevent serious injuries and fatalities.

-The suggestions outlined in this handbook should help you and your organization to establish prevention measures and procedures, and to develop an education program to raise awareness about domestic violence in the workplace.
+The suggestions outlined in this handbook should help you and your organization to recognize your legal obligations, to establish prevention measures and procedures, and to develop an education program to raise awareness about domestic violence in the workplace.
 While every organization is different, being prepared and knowing what to do will make your workplace safer.